How to Make a Kite Card

 Materials Required:

-1. Piece of thick paper approx 15cm x 15cm (for the kite)
+1. Piece of paper 15cm x 15cm square (for the kite)

 2. Double-sided sticky tape